 - What would happen if our decision-makers ensured that there was safe drinking water available to all Americans?

 Did you know that in Detroit, MI, as of the end of April 2020, there were an estimated 10,000 people still without running water in their homes?
 That this was happening more than a month into the COVID-19 pandemic where the City of Detroit was one of the worst-hit regions in the country?
 Where frequent hand-washing was touted as the best prevention against contracting COVID-19?
 Did you know that some Flint, MI residents still rely on bottled water because the pipes in their homes are as yet unsafe?
 And that Flint is in the county with the fourth highest number of deaths in Michigan?

 These three points just scratch the surface, there’s innumerable other factors that all combine to form a giant web of systemic racism in our country which hurts people of color.
-A few more examples: school “choice” policies allowing those with the resources to opt out of local schools and choose “better” schools, leaving local, usually poorer, schools struggling with inadequate resources to offer remaining students; school discipline policies and practices leading to higher rates of suspension and expulsion for students of color while more frequently placing white students in honors programs; discriminatory policing practices, prosecutions and sentencings leading to people of color being arrested, convicted and imprisoned at much higher rates than white people; employment policies and practices that privilege white-sounding names on job applications while screening out anyone with a “record,” even for unrelated offenses.
+A few more examples: school “choice” policies allowing those with the resources to opt out of local schools and choose “better” schools, leaving local, usually poorer, schools struggling with inadequate resources to offer remaining students; discriminatory policing practices, prosecutions and sentencings leading to people of color being arrested, convicted and imprisoned at much higher rates than white people; employment policies and practices that privilege white-sounding names on job applications while screening out anyone with a “record,” even for unrelated offenses.

 The action step this week is simple.
 White people, name this “systemic racism” in your conversations, on social media, whenever you can.
 Stop calling it sad and unfortunate.
-When people talk about “health disparities” and “more likely to have underlying health conditions,” reply with, “yeah, and did you know that’s all driven by systemic racism?
-It’s a thing and we all need to undo it now.”
+When people talk about “health disparities” and “more likely to have underlying health conditions,” reply with, “did you know that’s driven by systemic racism?”